Bake or Break

 As the name implies, this is a very short ingredient list.
 See the recipe card at the bottom of this post for ingredient quantities and full instructions.
 Here are a few notes about the ingredients you’ll need.

 • Salted butter – Let the butter sit on the counter until it’s softened.
-It should hold a thumbprint when pressed but still be cool.
-Learn more: How to Soften Butter
+It should hold a thumbprint when pressed, but still be cool.
+Learn more by reading up on how to soften butter.

 • Confectioners’ sugar – If yours is lumpy, sift it before mixing.

-• All-purpose flour – Measure by weight for best results.
+• All-purpose flour – Measure this by weight for the best results.
 Otherwise, use the spoon and sweep method.
-Learn more: How to Measure Flour

 Why Use Salted Butter?